Giorgia Meloni: Leader of Brothers of Italy

-In March 2014, she became president of FdI, and in April she was nominated for the 2014 European Parliament election in Italy as the leader of the FdI in all five constituencies.
+In March 2014, she became president of FdI, and in April, she was nominated for the 2014 European Parliament election in Italy as the leader of the FdI in all five constituencies.
 FdI party obtained 3.7% of the votes, not exceeding the threshold of 4%, and she did not become a Member of the European Parliament; she received 348,700 votes.
 On 4 November 2015, she founded Our Land, a conservative political committee in support of her campaigns.
 Our Land was a parallel organisation to FdI, and aimed at enlarging FdI's popular base.

-On 30 January 2016, she participated in the Family Day, an anti-LGBT rights demonstration, declaring herself against LGBT adoption.
+On 30 January 2016, she participated in Family Day, an anti-LGBT rights demonstration, declaring herself against LGBT adoption.
 At the same Family Day, she announced that she was pregnant; her daughter Ginevra was born on 16 September.
 In the 2016 Rome municipal election in June, she ran for mayor with the support of Us with Salvini, a political party led by Matteo Salvini, and in opposition to the candidate supported by Berlusconi's Forza Italia (FI), Alfio Marchini.
 In May 2016, she promised to name a street after Giorgio Almirante if elected, causing controversy among the local Jewish community and the anti-fascist association ANPI (Associazione Nazionale Partigiani d'Italia).
 Meloni won 20.6% of the vote, almost twice that of FI's candidate, but she did not qualify for the run-off, while FdI obtained 12.3% of the vote.